isovector/certainty-by-construction/src/book/1-agda.lagda.md

 ```

 You'll notice the syntax highlighting for this implicit has gone yellow; that's
 Agda informing us that it doesn't have enough information to elaborate.
+In
-Agda refers to this as an *unsolved meta.* In addition, you'll also see a warning
-message like this in the info window:
+addition, you'll also see a warning message like this in the info window:

 ```info
 Invisible Goals: